microsoft/vscode-docs/docs/cpp/c-cpp-properties-schema-reference.md

   The ID of a VS Code extension that can provide IntelliSense configuration information for source files.
 For example, use the VS Code extension ID `vector-of-bool.cmake-tools` to provide configuration information from the CMake Tools extension.

 - `windowsSdkVersion`
-  The version of the Windows SDK include path to use on Windows, e.g. `10.0.17134.0`.
+  The versions of the Windows SDK include path to use on Windows, for example `10.0.17134.0`.

 - `macFrameworkPath`
-  A list of paths for the Intellisense engine to use while searching for included headers from Mac frameworks.
+  A list of paths for the IntelliSense engine to use while searching for included headers from Mac frameworks.
 Only supported on configurations for macOS.

 - `forcedInclude` (optional)
   A list of files that should be included before any other characters in the source file are processed.
 Files are included in the order listed.